kiavin/Trustify/README.md

 bash
 Copy code
 dfx start
+Deploy the Canister (Backend):

-Build and Deploy: Follow the ICP deployment guide to deploy your canister smart contracts.
+Follow the official ICP deployment guide to deploy your canister on the Internet Computer.

+Future Features
+Multicurrency Support: Enabling the use of various cryptocurrencies.
+Dispute Arbitration: Decentralized arbitration for resolving disputes between buyers and sellers.
+Analytics Dashboard: Transaction insights and performance metrics.
+Mobile App: A companion mobile app for convenient transactions on the go.
-📄 License
+License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

-Trustify – Trust is the foundation of all successful transactions.
-By using Trustify, you ensure security, transparency, and peace of mind for all your online deals.

-Feel free to explore the live version and start your first escrow transaction today!
+Trustify – Empowering trust in every transaction with the security of blockchain.
+Check out the live platform here and start securing your deals today!